top of page

 About me

-Goda Tikniūtė, MD, is a psychiatrist and psychotherapist who currently practices at Romuvos Clinic in Kaunas.
-She also works as a psychiatrist and lecturer at the Psychiatry Clinic of the Kaunas Clinics at the Lithuanian University of Health Sciences.
-Before pursuing a career in psychiatry, she earned a bachelor's degree in theology and philosophy, as well as a master's degree in public communications from Vytautas Magnus University.
+Goda Tikniūtė, MD, is a psychiatrist and lecturer at the Psychiatry Clinic of the Hospital of the Lithuanian University of Health Sciences Kauno Klinikos.
+She also practices as a psychiatrist and psychotherapist at the Neuromodus Clinic in Kaunas.
+Before pursuing a career in psychiatry, she earned a bachelor’s degree in Theology and Philosophy and a master’s degree in Public Communication from Vytautas Magnus University.

-Dr. Tikniūtė's research interests include crisis management, the treatment of addictive and personality disorders, and the connections between different fields of knowledge, such as philosophy, theology, communication science, and psychiatry.
-She also explores the relationship between various theories and practices of psychotherapy.
-She is a certified CBT therapist and specializes in schema therapy.
-Currently, she is a fourth-year student at the Logotherapy and Existential Analysis Institute.
+Dr. Tikniūtė’s research interests include crisis management, the treatment of addictive and personality disorders, and the intersections between psychiatry and other fields of knowledge such as philosophy, theology, and communication science.
+She also explores the relationships among different theories and practices of psychotherapy.
+She is a certified CBT therapist specializing in schema therapy and is currently a fourth-year student at the Institute of Logotherapy and Existential Analysis.

 Jun 21, 20255 min